htwangtw/publiccrawler/README.md

 # Public Crawler

-Crawl public BIDS dataset on AWS to for `datalad addurls`
+Crawl public dataset on AWS to apss to `datalad addurls`